GOP Tax Law Sparks Confusion And Outcry In Blue States As N.Y. Threatens Lawsuit

 Amanda Carew lives in Bloomingdale, Ill.
 Her husband, who works on a grounds crew at a federal laboratory, went down to the assessor's office last week to prepay their property taxes.
 "He bundled up my son, they drove down there," Carew said.
 "They got there and there were about 700 people in line."

 Her husband wrote a check.
-But Carew thinks the town only had a preliminary tax assessment, so she's not sure whether the IRS will be OK with them prepaying.
+But Carew thinks the town had only a preliminary tax assessment, so she's not sure whether the IRS will be OK with them prepaying.
 And regardless of next year, she's frustrated that she and her husband won't be able to deduct all their state and local taxes going forward.

 The family just moved into a smaller house to live in a town with a better school district.
 They're paying more taxes there.
 But because they can't deduct all of them, after using online tax calculators and talking to a tax professional, Carew estimates that she and her husband will be paying about $750 more in taxes under the new rules.